-Following the collapse of Carillion the Government has offered support to contractors by making available £100m funding for the banks to support companies affected.
+Following the collapse of Carillion, the Government offered support to contractors by making available £100m funding for the banks to support companies affected.
 This is in effect an extension of the Enterprise Finance Guarantee (EFG) loan.
 Typically the British Business Bank working with the BEIS (Government Business Department) underwrite up to 75% of the loan.
 Banks vary in their approach to the scheme but the BEIS is actively encouraging its use.

 The package will provide support to high street lenders who might not otherwise have given loans to Carillion contractors because they may not have assets to put up as security.